An Ambitious, Inspirational Partnership of Outstanding Learning

 Guy has worked in both the commercial and private sector .
 He has twenty years’ experience of working within education strategic development, finance, capital and administration management.

 Guy has a degree in Economics and Politics and a Masters in Education in Change Management within Education.
-Guy is currently the Director of Business and Enterprise at Penair School, has been the Head of Commissioning for Cornwall LA, the CEO of the SWGfL Trust, and Head of IT for Cornwall LEA.
+Guy previously held the post of Director of Business and Enterprise at Penair School, has been the Head of Commissioning for Cornwall LA, the CEO of the SWGfL Trust, and Head of IT for Cornwall LEA.
 Guy has previous experience of working with and developing Multi-Academy Trusts, has been a Chair of Governors at two Primary Schools and a Special School and is currently the Chair of Trustees of a Children’s Charity and a Specialist Leader in Education.
 Guy is very committed to maximising the use of resources to deliver the best learning experiences for all children and young people in Cornwall.

 ARB Lead Practitionerkrowe@specialpartnership.org